 Today, many studies have shown how auditory learning can help students achieve better results in their academic studies.
 It is believed and proved that auditory learners benefit from a more interactive approach to education.

 However, not everyone can be taught the same way.
 Students have different learning styles, and teachers must cater to that.
 As such, SplashLearn provides a multisensory way of learning for students.
-The site offers Games, Quizzes, Songs, and so much more for students to practice with.
+The site offers games and worksheets for students to practice with.
 This learning community can help students break down the material into bite-sized pieces that they can easily understand and apply in the real world.